 If a worker is unable to perform their usual work hours, they may be eligible to receive weekly compensation payments.
 These payments allow workers to focus on their recovery and are structured to encourage timely recovery at work.

 Research shows good communication throughout the recover at work process is critical to achieving a successful outcome.
-If a breakdown in communication occurs or you foresee a risk to your worker recovering at work, think about requesting help as soon as possible either by discussing your concerns with your insurer or contacting our customer service centre on 13 10 50.
+If a breakdown in communication occurs or you foresee a risk to your worker recovering at work, consider requesting help as soon as possible.
+You can do this either by discussing your concerns with your insurer or contacting our Customer Service Centre on 13 10 50.

 Sometimes the actions and behaviours of co-workers can have a negative impact on a worker’s recovery at work.
 It is important to manage expectations by keeping co-workers informed while maintaining confidentiality and putting appropriate measures in place to prevent and manage unhelpful and inappropriate behaviours.

 Workers from other cultures may have different values or belief systems that could impact on the way they respond to and cope with various situations.
 Awareness of this will help avoid misinterpretation of your behaviours or actions and any misunderstanding that may occur.
-If you foresee that cultural differences may impact on the recover at work process, discuss your concerns with your insurer or contact our customer service centre on 13 10 50 for advice.
+If you think cultural differences may impact your worker's recovery at work, discuss your concerns with your insurer or contact our Customer Service Centre on 13 10 50 for advice.

 Research shows that when recovering at work, an increase in pain does not always equate to additional damage to the injury or a worsening of the condition.
 Some increase in pain is to be expected.
 However your worker may believe their pain is harmful and may avoid activities they expect to be painful.

 When addressing these issues it is crucial you remain supportive.
-We recommend you advise your worker to discuss their concerns about the impact of their duties on their pain with their doctor.
+Advise your worker to discuss their concerns about the impact of their duties on their pain with their doctor.
 You can also seek assistance from an approved workplace rehabilitation provider.